 My advice to women is put on your hiking boots and head for the hills on a regular basis and drink lots of water.
 Forget all the gimmicks out there in the marketplace.

 I’m not saying we should all head for Mount Everest, but it is worth noting that Kirsch’s experience fits with our current theory that cellulite can be eliminated through increased movement and eating a non-industrialized diet.

 I had a lot of luck with dry brushing also.
 I started it several months ago, and between that, using coconut oil for moisturizer and upping my good fat intake, cellulite is virtually gone (and I’m not at my lowest body fat either, since I’m 8 months pregnant!).
 I also love the soft skin too!
 Between that and my new ability to tan thanks to eating healthy, I finally like my skin for the first time ever!

 Our list of real life cellulite success stories seems to be growing longer each week now.
-Are you inspired by these latest accounts?
-If anything, they tell us that it is possible to get rid of cellulite.
+Are you ready to be next?
+To get started healing your cellulite at home today, visit our virtual cellulite treatment rooms.